edthedev/edthedev.github.io/slides/btaa.md

 ???

+We call the team "SecDev" for short.

 Overview:
 + COVID Success Stories
-+ What to deliver through the SecDev program
-+ What skillsets to hire to build a SecDev program
++ What we strive to deliver.
++ The SecDev team composition / skill-set.
 + Our SecDev program Rules of Engagement
++ Collaboration opportunities.

 TODO: Take a pass to ensure notes are speaking to outcomes in each case.
-TODO: Maybe sync the titles to these...

 NOTE: Clocked in at 23 minutes.
 A little long...There was some awkward wording in the notes...